FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Are the strings defined that will be used?
 Remember to follow up after seeing real builds and get all string changes in by the time it is on Dev channel.
 - [ ] Does your spec mention a specific version?
 In most cases this shouldn't be done, it's ok to drive for a specific version but most things should ride the trains.
 - [ ] Are there any Privacy-Preserving Product Analytics (P3A) needs?
+- [ ] Have you considered accessibility?
+You should, specify any relevant details.

 If there are UI component
 - [ ] Do you have mockups for every view and every state?